Epstein's final cellmate questioned by AG Barr after apparent suicide: report

 CLICK HERE TO GET THE FOX NEWS APP

-That cellmate was not named in the filing and was first identified as Reyes by the Daily News last month.
+The cellmate who was transfered was not named in the filing and was first identified as Reyes by the Daily News last month.
 Reyes’ niece, Angelique Lopez, told the newspaper her uncle was the last inmate to share a cell with Epstein.
 Reyes had died before Lopez gave the interview.